spessasus/SpessaSynth/README.md

 **Requires Node.js**
 1. Download the code as zip and extract or use `git clone https://github.com/spessasus/SpessaSynth`
-2. Put your file named `soundfont.sf2` into the `soundfonts` folder.
-(SoundFont selection coming soon)
+2. Put your soundfonts into the `soundfonts` folder. (you can select soundfonts in the program)
 3. Double click the `start.bat`
 4. Enjoy!